dwwatson1/kickstarter-analysis/README.md

 ![Blank_Outcomes_Goals](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Blank_Outcomes_Goals.PNG)

 After establishing the proper table format, I needed a way to count the number of successful, failed, and canceled fundraising campaigns in each goal range.
-Drawing from the Kickstarter dataset, I used the following countifs formula to complete this step: =COUNTIFS(Kickstarter!$D:$D, "<1000", Kickstarter!$F:$F, "successful", Kickstarter!$O:$O, "plays").
+Using a COUNTIFS formula, I filtered three columns of Kickstarter data to populate **Number Sucessful**, **Number Failed**, and **Number Canceled**.
+I used the folllowing forumula for cell B2: =COUNTIFS(Kickstarter!$D:$D, "<1000", Kickstarter!$F:$F, "successful", Kickstarter!$O:$O, "plays").
+To complete the rest of column B, I changed the numeric value of the goal filter.
+For cells columns C and D, I needed to change the goal and outcome filters.
+See completed chart with cell B2's formula displayed:

 #### Challenges
 ![Outcomes_vs_Goals](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)